leakingtapan/rof/README.md

 [![Build Status](https://travis-ci.org/leakingtapan/rof.svg)](https://travis-ci.org/leakingtapan/rof)
 ## Reflection Object Factory
 Reflection object factory(ROF) aims at simplifying the process of creating randomized Plain Old Java Object(POJO).
-One of the problem is solves is that, when developer writes unit tests, sometimes people wants input/output objects populated with arbitrary but unique data.
+One of the problem it solves is that, when developer writes unit tests, sometimes people wants input/output objects populated with arbitrary but unique data.
 For example, if you are testing with a mock version of a service, when you need input and output typed Java objects.
 Writing code to create these objects for unit tests can be time-consuming and tedious.

 ## Usage
 Reflection object factory is fairly easy to use: